chris-k-njit/IS601---Homework7/README.md

-# Homework # 7 - Docker and Python, Create a QR Code to my GithHub Profile
+# Homework # 7 - Docker and Python, Create a QR Code to my GitHub Profile

 ## Instructions and Submission Requirements -
 1. Create Docker profile and download Docker to desktop.